influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/api.md

 ### Listing tasks

-To get information about several tasks make a GET request to the `/kapacitor/v1/tasks` endpoint.
+To get information about several tasks, make a `GET` request to the `/kapacitor/v1/tasks` endpoint.

 | Query Parameter | Default    | Purpose                                                                                                                                           |
 | --------------- | -------    | -------                                                                                                                                           |